p32929/siin/README.md

 ## SIIN
-A silent installer ( currently only for Windows ) made using Rust
+A silent installer ( currently only for Windows ) written in Rust 🦀

 ## Share with your friends and family